 Working backwards from each particular awareness day you’ve shortlisted, plot in a date for creating that content.

-Whichever way you operate, the key is to ensure that you are setting aside enough time in advance of the event or awareness day to do everything you’ll need to do to get that piece of content ready for publishing.
+Whichever way you operate, the key is to ensure that you are setting aside enough time in advance of the event or awareness day.
+There is lots to do to get that piece of content ready for publishing.
 I’d recommend that you plan and create your content at least 1-2 weeks before the awareness day, as a general rule of thumb.

 That’s because you need to come up with the blog copy/social media captions/video script, image/video assets and schedule the content too.
 Don’t forget how long this can all take!